google/earthengine-community/tutorials/combine-feature-collections/index.md

 ---
 title: Combine FeatureCollections into a new FeatureCollection
 description: This basic tutorial shows how users can combine two FeatureCollections into one.
+It is targeted at beginners.
 author: sabrinaszeto
 tags: beginner, featurecollection
 date_published: 2019-09-18